rpglab/SCUC_PH2/README.md

 ## Citation:
 If you use these codes for your work, please cite the following paper:

-Jin Lu and Xingpeng Li, “The Benefits of Hydrogen Energy Transmission and Conversion Systems to the Renewable Power Grids: Day-ahead Unit Commitment”, *arXiv:2206.14279*, Jun.
+Jin Lu and Xingpeng Li, “The Benefits of Hydrogen Energy Transmission and Conversion Systems to the Renewable Power Grids: Day-ahead Unit Commitment”, *54th North American Power Symposium*, Salt Lake City, UT, USA, Oct.
 2022.

 Paper website: <a class="off" href="/papers/JinLu-BnftAnlys-H2Grid-SCUC/"  target="_blank">https://rpglab.github.io/papers/JinLu-BnftAnlys-H2Grid-SCUC/</a>